Denise Main

-Denise Maillet Main is a leading AIDS activist and a preeminent doctor in the San Francisco Bay area.
+Denise Maillet Main (born 1950) is an American physician and leading AIDS activist in the San Francisco Bay area.
 Main is the President of Siempre Unidos California, and is Director of the Prenatal Diagnosis Center at California Pacific Medical Center.

 Biography

 Born on February 8, 1950, to Andre and Vera Maillet in New York City, Main grew up in Venezuela and Puerto Rico, returning to the United States only for college.

 Main received her B.A. degree from Yale College in 1972.
 She then graduated from Medical School at the University of Vermont College of Medicine in 1977.
 She did her internship at St. Louis Children's Hospital in 1978 and had residencies there and Barnes-Jewish Hospital from 1979 through 1982.
 Main received a fellowship from the University of Pennsylvania in 1984.